alexpyattaev/spatialtree/doc/node_structure.md

 Each node has array of children, which are indices into the array of nodes.
 Chlidren array can contain zeros, which indicate absence of appropriate child.
+There is no way to delete the root node.

 Chunks array points towards chunks associated with a given child.
-The root node (nodes[0]) always gets a chunk assigned when it is first created (as zero would be a valid index for nodes otherwise).
+The root node (nodes[0]) never gets a chunk assigned to itself (as it would require special cases in every lookup function).
-There is no way to delete the root node.

-For all other nodes chunks are optional.
+For all nodes chunks are optional, and may be added and removed at will.

 Benefits of this layout:
     * nodes are automatically grouped, so less operations on nodes array are needed to traverse the same depth of tree.